Reyes, Magno,Carpio, Carpio-Morales and Mendoza hold up copies of the SC petition (PhilStar photo) |

 billion deemed to have been “unspent funds” had come from the premiums or

-contributions of members, and are meant to benefit indirect contributors like senior
+contributions of members, and should benefit indirect contributors like senior

 citizens, persons with disabilities, indigents, 4Ps beneficiaries, and those